+Describe the Development Developt for the provident using the Development endowing develoption

+Provide the Development Budget for the project using the Bank's standardized excel template

+located here.

-Does the project include a Development Budget that is "EQUAL" to the project's total cost and Sources and Uses of Funds?
+Confirm the total project costs on the Development Budget equal the total Sources and Uses of Funds in the application.

-Does the Development Budget show where items are classified on the Uses of Funds such as acquisition, architect/engineering, predevelopment, reserves, interim financing, etc.?

 Is there a supporting narrative that provides a "detailed explanation" how the project determined the costs?

-Does the Development Cost Budget break out the following as separate line items?
+Does the Development Budget break out the following as separate line items?

 Operating Reserves

 Hard Cost Contingency

 Developer Fee

 General Requirements

 Builder Profit

 Builder Overhead

 Do the supporting documents include construction bids from contractors and/or subcontractors, architect cost estimates, or a physical need assessment with detailed breakout of project construction costs?